nosovk/flowershow/content/NA/Sales/nour-net.md

 	- does SA zone registrar provides some test or stage environment to test [EPP](https://datatracker.ietf.org/doc/html/rfc5731.html) integration with them?
 - Could we obtain access to existing admin panel?
 	- We need to understand how you want to work with prices
-	- Also we need to understand, is your current solution based on [WHMCS](https://www.whmcs.com/) or [hostbillapp](hostbillapp.com), or you have some requirements that could not be covered by them and build all from scratch?
+	- Also we need to understand, is your current billing solution based on [WHMCS](https://www.whmcs.com/) or something similar, or you have some requirements that could not be covered by them, and we have to build all from scratch?
+From what we see, there is a very strict KYC reqirements plus custom payment solution
+- Do we need to support recurrent payments?
+[HyperPay](https://www.hyperpay.com/) supports it, but [Sadad](sadad.com) — seems to be missing that feature.
+- In requirements we see: “Ensure seamless bundling of services during domain registration”.
+Does that means that we should have some interop with other service portals to sell them together?
+How it should behave, would be great to have better explanation
+- we will need help to integrate with Nafath.
+[Nafath](https://www.iam.sa/sso/) is a government based SSO in SA, that allows to identify any citizen.
+Like E-passport.
+We will need some accounts to testing it, because we are not citizens of country.
+- providing NS services is also part of our portal, what existing solution used to manage NS server settings?
+- What should we do with existing customers?
+Should we migrate existing accounts?
+Should we migrate purchase history, existing products, etc?
+If yes — then we would need some documentation on existing system.
+Have you any?
 -